Apprendre php tutoriel 2

 Syntax

-for (initialization; condition; increment){
+for (initialization; condition; increment){code to be executed;}

 The initializer is used to set the start value for the counter of the number of loop iterations.
 A variable may be declared here for this purpose and it is traditional to name it $i.